lockenkopf-blog-Lockentyp-bestimmen.jpg

-I am often asked which products are for which type of curls, so I would like to use today's blog post to give you a clear overview of the different Curls, or to create your "groupings".
+I am often asked which products are for which curl type, so I would like to use today's blog post to provide a clear overview of the different curl types and their "groupings".

-Finding your own curl guy takes time.
-Despite the widespread belief that curls, curls are, there are wide variations of curl types.
-Each type with its own characteristics and properties.
-Although it is easy to divide hair into straight and curly, this is not a measure of the true beauty of the unique waves, curls and curls.
+Finding your own curl type takes time.
+Despite the widespread belief that curls are curls, there are wide variations of curl types.
+Each type has its own characteristics and properties.
+Although it is easy to divide hair into straight and curly, this is not a measure of the true beauty of unique waves, curls and curls.
 So how do you determine your own curl type?
-Foretold, it takes time, time and love.
+First of all, it takes time, time and love.

 The curl types in detail

-Type 2c: these hairs have the coarsest wave shape among the wavy curls.
-They consist of some real curls, not "only" waves.
+Type 2c: this hair has the coarsest wave form among the wavy curls.
+They consist of some real curls, not "just" waves.

-Type 3a: Curls show a clear "S" pattern that is well defined and usually springy.
-This type of curls has a circumference the width of a piece of pavement chalk.
+Type 3a: Curls show a clear "S" pattern that is well defined and usually bouncy.
+This type of curl has a circumference the width of a piece of sidewalk chalk.

 Type 3b: These curls have more volume and a smaller circumference than type 3a - roughly like a lipstick

-Type 3c: The curls resemble tight corkscrews and have approximately the circumference of a pen or straw.
-Hair of type 3c tends to be denser and coarser than hair of type 2 or 3.
+Type 3c: The curls resemble tight corkscrews and have approximately the circumference of a pencil or straw.
+Type 3c hair tends to be denser and coarser than type 2 or 3 hair.

 Type 4c: The hair consists of strands that are almost impossible to define without the use of styling products.
 Type 4c hair can range from: fine, thin and soft to coarse, with dense strands.